katono254/Akane-name/README.md

 ## Technologies Used
 {The Engine uses Html,css and Java script to enamle the calculations.}
 ## Support and contact details
-{If you have any questions with the Eichen.}
+{If you have any questions with the Eichen Engine, feel free to contact me.Here are my details: blackrocket.47@gmail.com,254716613990.}
 ### License
 *{Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal